-7.1 Does Portugal tax profits earned in overseas branches?
+7.1 Does your jurisdiction tax profits earned in overseas branches?

-Portugal taxes its resident companies on their worldwide income, and therefore profits earned in overseas branches are subject to tax in Portugal.
+Portugal taxes its resident companies on their worldwide income, and, therefore, profits earned in overseas branches are subject to tax in Portugal.

 However, a Portuguese-resident entity with overseas branches profits may elect to exclude the profits (or losses) thereof from CIT calculation, provided: